iann0036/tf-cfn-provider/docs/providers/azurerm/MssqlElasticpool.md

 ## Properties

+`Name` - (Required) The name of the elastic pool.
+This needs to be globally unique.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the resource group in which to create the elastic pool.
 This must be the same as the resource group of the underlying SQL server.

 `Location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.